ChartIQ/chartiq-react-app/README.md

 "build:marketDepth": "webpack --config=webpack.config.js --env.production --env.build=marketDepth"
 ```

-See [customizing the project](#customizing-the-project) for more details about on custom builds.
+See [advanced customization](#advanced-customization) for more details about on custom builds.

 ## Accessing the Chart Engine